heinercg/Activity_Classification_MATLAB/README.md

 [3]	R. Shinmoto Torres, R. Visvanathan, S. Hoskins, A. van den Hengel, and D. Ranasinghe, “Effectiveness of a Batteryless and Wireless Wearable Sensor System for Identifying Bed and Chair Exits in Healthy Older People,” Sensors, vol. 16, no. 4, p.
 546, Apr.
 2016, doi: 10.3390/s16040546.

-[4]	R. L. Shinmoto Torres, D. C. Ranasinghe, and Q. Shi, “Evaluation of Wearable Sensor Tag Data Segmentation Approaches for Real Time Activity Classification in Elderly,” in Mobile and Ubiquitous Systems: Computing, Networking, and Services, vol. 131, I. Stojmenovic, Z. Cheng, and S. Guo, Eds.
+[4]	R. L. Shinmoto Torres, D. C. Ranasinghe, and Q. Shi, “Evaluation of Wearable Sensor Tag Data Segmentation Approaches for Real-Time Activity Classification in Elderly,” in Mobile and Ubiquitous Systems: Computing, Networking, and Services, vol. 131, I. Stojmenovic, Z. Cheng, and S. Guo, Eds.
 Cham: Springer International Publishing, 2014, pp. 384–395. doi: 10.1007/978-3-319-11569-6_30.

 [5]	A. Wickramasinghe and D. C. Ranasinghe, “Recognising Activities in Real Time Using Body Worn Passive Sensors With Sparse Data Streams: To Interpolate or Not To Interpolate?,” in Proceedings of the 12th EAI International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services, Coimbra, Portugal, 2015. doi: 10.4108/eai.11-8-2015.151111.